Creating a Profile Using Data Profile Wizard

 The connector parts are displayed.
 Also, the selected connector’s properties are displayed on the right.

-The Data Profile Wizard is closed.
+The Data Profile Wizard closes.
 The data profile file opens in the Data Profile Editor and displays the configured information.